orhantugrul/flowtide/README.md

 ## Overview

-Flowtide consists of a Go backend API that tracks coding activities and a Svelte-based dashboard for visualizing your development patterns.
+Flowtide consists of a Go backend API that tracks coding activities and a React dashboard for visualizing your development patterns.
 It captures information about files you work on, programming languages used, and time spent across different projects and editors.

 ## Architecture

 - **Backend**: Go with Fiber framework and SQLite database
-- **Frontend**: SvelteKit dashboard with Tailwind CSS
+- **Frontend**: React dashboard with Tailwind CSS
 - **Database**: SQLite with GORM ORM

 ## Prerequisites